Mold Remediation in New Canaan

 Mold in Your New Canaan Property?

-KPM Restoration follows IICRC S520 mold remediation protocols and EPA guidance for properties throughout New Canaan.
-The town's modernist flat-roof homes can develop hidden mold in chronic-leak roof assemblies, while traditional colonials and country estates have fieldstone basements that wick moisture year-round.
-Our Westchester crews are IICRC certified and follow OSHA-compliant safety protocols.
+KPM Restoration follows IICRC S520 mold remediation protocols and EPA guidance for homes throughout New Canaan, from the Silvermine arts village along the Silvermine River to the wooded estates on Ponus Ridge and Smith Ridge and the lower-lying properties near the Fivemile and Noroton rivers.
+The town's Harvard Five modernist houses, with their flat roofs, radiant slabs, and crawlspaces, can develop hidden mold in chronic-leak roof assemblies, while the older Capes and center-chimney colonials along Oenoke Ridge have fieldstone and rubble-stone foundations that wick moisture year-round.
+Properties outside the central village rely heavily on private wells and septic, which adds another moisture variable to scope.
+Our technicians are IICRC certified and follow OSHA-compliant safety protocols.

 Trusted in New Canaan & Beyond